attributes — POSIX safety concepts

 portion of the GNU C Library accesses them without

 synchronization.
-Unlike race
+Unlike race, which causes

 both readers and writers of internal objects to be